jmanuelguerrero/telegram_use/README.md

 telegram_use
 ============

-Module for Drupal.
-Work over module telegram
+Examples of use over Module Telegram